robertaronchi/rronchi/content/home/skills.md

   icon: MRI
   icon_pack: custom
   name: fMRI
+- description: "Proficient writer for both scientific journals (> 40 peer-reviewed articles) and funding schemes."
+  icon: edit
+  icon_pack: fas
+  name: Scientific Writing
-- description: "Analysis of galvanic and cardiac responses to investigate human affect"
+#- description: "Analysis of galvanic and cardiac responses to investigate human affect"
-  icon: Physio
+#  icon: Physio
-  icon_pack: custom
+#  icon_pack: custom
-  name: Psychophysiology
+#  name: Psychophysiology
 - description: More than a decade of experience in the study of the cognitive and neural mechanisms of Pain
   icon: Pain
   icon_pack: custom